Health Insurance Requirement for J-1 and J-2

 OR the policy must be backed by the full faith and credit of your home country government.

 The University is required to document compliance with these regulations.
-You will need to bring confirmation from your insurance provider in English that confirms that your policy meets ALL the stated requirements.
+You will need to upload confirmation from your insurance provider in English that confirms that your policy meets ALL the stated requirements.

 You do not need health insurance in order to apply for a J-1 visa or to receive J-1 status upon admission to the U.S., however you must have insurance coverage effective on the date your J-1 program begins as listed on your DS-2019 form.
 You are required to maintain health insurance coverage for the duration of your program in order to maintain your legal status during your period of stay.

 The J-1 status health insurance requirement includes every J-2 dependent with you in the U.S. Both you (the J-1 visitor) and each of your J-2 dependents must be covered by health insurance as described.